 Signoff (Agency) - indication the agency completed the fiscal note according to the LBO Uniform Standards and Procedures.

-Signoff (LBO) - indication the fiscal note was reviewed for reasonableness, accuracy, objectivity, and compliance with the LBO's Uniform Standards and Procedures.
+Signoff (LBO) - indication the fiscal note was reviewed by the LBO for reasonableness, accuracy, objectivity, and in compliance with the LBO's Uniform Standards and Procedures.